angular/angular/aio/content/guide/testing-components-scenarios.md

 A `createComponent` method creates a `page` object and fills in the blanks once the `hero` arrives.

 <code-example header="app/hero/hero-detail.component.spec.ts (createComponent)" path="testing/src/app/hero/hero-detail.component.spec.ts" region="create-component"></code-example>

-The [`HeroDetailComponent` tests](#tests-w-test-double) in an earlier section demonstrate how `createComponent` and `page` keep the tests short and *on message*.
-There are no distractions: no waiting for promises to resolve and no searching the DOM for element values to compare.

 Here are a few more `HeroDetailComponent` tests to reinforce the point.